HirePatriots Steps to Success

 We will guide you, step-by-step, through this process.
 And we will provide you with the emails and scripts to use to help you contact media movers and shakers.

-You or a representative from your company or organization will be interviewed too, as a part of the story, because of your efforts in bringing it to that area.
+You, as a patriotic activist, or a representative from your company or organization will be interviewed too, as a part of the story, because of your efforts in bringing it to that area.
 It is always great to have a local GI or vet who has benefited from HirePatriots with you during these interviews.
 Nothing is more powerful than their own stories.
 And again, this applies to the residents and businesses that hire them too. – Providing these references to the media makes doing a feature about us easy for them.
 It will greatly improve your chances of getting media attention if you provide as much as possible for them to use.

 Seventh Step: Enlist the help of volunteers.